gloaysa/no-otp/README.md

 * It adds an OTP authentication number to the first input of type password in the document and sends the form, so the user can authenticate with it.
 * As an option, the user can add a password to the configuration, so the input will be filled with a combination of password + OTP.
-* In the configuration the user can select to store the OTP in the clipboard.
+* In the configuration the user can select to store the OTP in the clipboard or open a popup with different choices.
 * The QR code can be read from the plugin's configuration page and it will fill the secret automatically.

 ## Live version
  - [Firefox](https://addons.mozilla.org/en-US/firefox/addon/no-otp/)
  - [Chrome](https://chrome.google.com/webstore/detail/no%20otp/epfcbfnadaigbokbekcipecemoaiaeni)

-This is a Chrome Extension app written in React.
+This is a Web Extension app written in React.

 - It adds an OTP authentication number to the first input of type password in the document and sends the form, so the user can authenticate with it.
 - As an option, the user can add a password to the configuration, so the input will be filled with a combination of password + OTP.
 - In the configuration the user can select to store the OTP in the clipboard.
 - The QR code can be read from the plugin's configuration page and it will fill the secret automatically.

-## Project Structure

-* src/typescript: TypeScript source files
-* src/assets: static files
-* plugin: Browser Extension directory

 ## Install the Plugin

-You can install this plugin [here](https://chrome.google.com/webstore/detail/no%20otp/epfcbfnadaigbokbekcipecemoaiaeni)

 If you prefer to install a local version of it from this repository:

  - Download the repo with `git clone git@github.com:gloaysa/no-otp.git`
  - Install the dependencies: `npm install`
  - Build it with `npm run build`
- - Then go to chrome://extensions/ and activate the developer mode (if not active) at the right top corner.
- - Click on Load Unpacked and load the `dist` folder.
+ - Then install it manually on your browser.

+## Development
-## Build in watch mode
+### Build in watch mode

 ```
 npm run watch
 ```

-## Load extension on your browser
+### Load extension on your browser

 Load `plugin` directory